bearsdotzone/blasebears/pages/resources.md

 [GifCities](https://gifcities.org/) is run by the internet archive.
 It's the "GeoCities Animated GIF Search Engine"

-[Accesible Color Combinations](http://colorsafe.co/) Can help to make sure your website is the right kind of quaint.
+[Accesible Color Combinations](http://colorsafe.co/) Making sure we can all join in on the fun.

 [MDN Accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility) All about alt text, navigation, etc.